AMDESE/sev-tool/readme.md

          $ sudo ./sevtool --ofolder ./certs --generate_launch_blob 39
          ```
 17. package_secret
-     - This command reads in the file generated by generate_launch_blob (launch_blob.txt) to get the TEK and also reads in the secret file (secret.txt) to be encrypted/wrapped by the TEK.
+     - This command reads in the pek.cert for API information, the file generated by generate_launch_blob (tmp_tk.bin) for the TEK and the secret file (secret.txt) which is to be encrypted/wrapped by the TEK.
 It then outputs a file (packaged_secret.txt) which is then passed into Launch_Secret as part of the normal API flow
      - Required input args: --ofolder [folder_path]
          - This allows the user to specify the folder where the tool will look for the launch blob file and the secrets file, and where it will export the packaged secret file to
      - Outputs: